Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Additional Qualitative Results

 \section{Additional Qualitative Results}

-Figure~\ref{fig:additional-qualitative} presents additional challenging examples from DoraVQA that highlight common failure modes of baseline models.
-The spatial location example (left) demonstrates partial occlusion challenges: Swiper the fox is only partially visible behind a blue wall, requiring the model to recognize objects from incomplete visual information.
-The baseline Qwen2-VL-2B fails to detect the occluded character, while the GRPO-finetuned version correctly identifies the location.
-The counting example (right) illustrates fine-grained enumeration difficulties: the key contains 8 identical points positioned closely together, requiring systematic frame-by-frame counting.
-Both baseline models overestimate the count (9-10), while GRPO models produce the correct answer (8).
-These examples demonstrate that pedagogical training improves both spatial perception under occlusion and precise counting of visually similar objects.
-For more examples and interactive demonstrations, refer to the interactive supplementary material.
+Figure~\ref{fig:additional-qualitative} presents two challenging examples from SoSVQA that illustrate distinct failure modes of baseline models.
+The spatial location example (left) demonstrates partial occlusion: Swiper the fox is only partially visible behind Dora, requiring the model to recognize an object from incomplete visual information.
+Without GRPO fine-tuning, Qwen2-VL-2B fails to detect the occluded character entirely, while the GRPO-finetuned variant correctly identifies his location consistent with the spatial perception gains reported in Table~\ref{tab:doravqa_main}.
+The deixis resolution example (right) illustrates a subtler failure mode.
+The question ``Mickey, what's that?'' cannot be resolved by identifying the most visually salient object in the frame; it requires grounding the referent \textit{what} in the episode's narrative context.
+Baseline models default to describing visually dominant elements (the colorful bus) or arbitrarily salient objects (a tree stump), answering ``what is visually prominent?'' rather than ``what is Mickey referring to?''.
+Our GRPO-finetuned models correctly resolve the reference to the drum by grounding the question in the episodic context; the same entity grounding signal that the \textit{context-question-pause-answer} structure supervises directly (Section~\ref{sec:pause_hint}).
+Together, these examples demonstrate that GRPO fine-tuning on pedagogically structured content improves both spatial perception under occlusion and narrative-grounded reference resolution. \textbf{Additional interactive qualitative results.} We provide an interactive HTML page in the supplementary materials with further visual examples across all task types.
+Please open \texttt{supplementary/index.html} in a web browser to explore the full set of qualitative results beyond the examples shown in this paper.